edgexfoundry/edgex-docs/docs_src/microservices/application/AdvancedTopics.md

 		os.Exit(-1)
 	}

-	//initialize background publisher with a channel capacity of 10 pub := sdk.AddBackgroundPublisher(10)
+	//initialize background publisher with a channel capacity of 10 and a custom topic pub, err := sdk.AddBackgroundPublisherWithTopic(10, "custom-topic")

+	if err != nil {
+		// do something
+	}

 	done := make(chan struct{})
 	defer close(done)